mcallistertad/embedded-client/README.md

 ### Client Configuration

-Your embedded client needs to be configured with a Skyhook partner ID and AES (encryption) key.
+Your LibEL needs to be configured with a Skyhook partner ID and AES (encryption) key.
 You can obtain these parameters via the following steps:

 1. Register a new account on http://my.skyhookwireless.com
 2. Once registration is completed you will be placed immediately into the “Start a new project” workflow.